 Feldenkrais and Strategic Approaches

 This brings me to a larger frame for the ideas of this blog post.
 To me, hypnosis - especially Ericksonian Hypnosis - and the Feldenkrais Method share many deep similarities and each has principles that can usefully amplify the other.
 I am not saying that hypnosis is Feldenkrais and Feldenkrais is hypnosis.
 Rather, that a study and use of each can lead to greater potency as a person and as a practitioner.

 I will not go too deeply into the topic right now, but I will say that I agree strongly with Yvan Joly who fits Moshe Feldenkrais's ideas in with Moshe's contemporaries who were often called "strategic therapists."
 Here is Yvan:

 "I profoundly believe now that what we do in this [Feldenkrais] work is what we can call a “Strategic Approach”.
 My family of belonging now is not so much with body-workers.
 I feel my belonging now as a professional is more with what we call strategic approaches.
 Moshe’s work is akin to Milton Erikson, to some of the Brief Therapies, some of the Watzlawick ideas or Gregory Bateson.
 And what does strategic approach mean?
 To me it means, very simply, that whatever we create for ourselves is the result of what we do and how we do it.
 The universe that we create for ourselves is the result of how we concretely create it.
 In traditional psychology, this was not that well acknowledged until very recently."
 From Yvan Joly's website.
 I have uploaded a copy here.

 The operative word above is "how."
 Much of effective psychology and psychotherapy and effective changework, in general, keeps a person focused on how they can get what they want.
-That often involves a focus on what is "right" with a person and leads to a focus on strengths and abilities and to acquire new ones when needed or wanted.
+That often involves a focus on what is "right" with a person and leads to a focus on strengths and abilities and acquiring new ones when needed or wanted.
 Feldenkrais was not looking for what was "wrong" with someone, but rather how they could learn through experience to organize themselves more efficiently.

 Just a few thoughts for now.